Why You Still Need to Order a Sample From China Before Placing Inventory

 The Global Goods Playbook bundles everything you need — checklists, scripts, spreadsheets, and step-by-step guidance — in one clean, ready-to-use toolkit.

-Download it today → $12
+Download it today.

 You Need Time to LIVE With the Product

 Ordering inventory without testing a shipped sample is like marrying someone after one salsa dance.
+At the fair, you get 20 seconds.
+At home, you get days.

 You can:

-• test it on your husband (Todd is officially part of quality control now)
+Test it on your husband (Todd is officially part of quality control now).

-• ask yourself: Would I use this for real?
+Ask yourself: Would I use this for real?

 This is where you discover whether it’s actually worth selling.